 Each month I will highlight a few easy things for you to spot in the night sky.
 These will be visible with the naked eye.

-If you are an early riser then you are in for a treat during March!
-In the early twilight you will see Saturn, Jupiter and Mars- appearing close together!
+If you are an early riser then you are in for a treat during April!
+In the early twilight you will see Saturn and Jupiter and maybe Mars – appearing close together.
 They are visible low down in the southeast sky.

-Enjoy the winter sky, see you next month and do view the beautiful images from deep space at www.galaxyonglaass.com
+Enjoy the spring sky, see you next month and do view the beautiful images from deep space at www.galaxyonglass.com.